OCEANS 2026 Information

 Stanford University

 Dr. Domino’s research interest rests within low-Mach fluid mechanics methods development for marine ethology-based systems that drive the coupling of mass, momentum, species and energy transport.
 His core research resides within the intersection of physics elucidation, unstructured numerical methods research, V&V techniques exploration, and high-performance computing and coding methods for multiphysics turbulent flow applications.
-Through his Stanford ICME Adjunct Professor appointment, Stefan supports the teaching of Computational Methods in Fluid Mechanics, is a former Distinguished Member of the Technical Staff at Sandia National Laboratories, and is the CEO of the 501(c)(3) Computational Marine Ethology Research Institute.
+Stefan is the founder of the 501(c)(3) Computational Marine Ethology Research Institute, is a former Distinguished Member of the Technical Staff at Sandia National Laboratories, and supports Stanford's School of Engineering including roles as an Adjunct Professor and Visiting Senior Fellow at the Center for Turbulence Research (Stanford Visiting Scholar).

 Dr. Vadim Pavlov's research interest is on the intersection of biomechanics, fluid dynamics, modeling, and movement ecology.
 It includes tuna-informed enhanced motion control of aquatic robotics, bio-telemetry tag design for tracking marine megafauna, and hydrodynamics of cetaceans.
 His current work in collaboration with the Stanford Center for Turbulence Research is focused on swimming energetics of cetaceans.
 It explores the functional links between morphology, biomechanics, and cost of locomotion, resulting in species-specific energetic profiles.
 This study has direct implications on marine mammals’ conservation and assessment of the survival risks and anthropogenic impact.